-- Note that we are not referring to the probability that N is composite when the algorithm says "no." - So it is a Monte Carlo algorithm for COMPOSITENESS.^a
+- Note that we are not referring to the probability that N is composite when the algorithm says "no." - So it is a Monte Carlo algorithm for COMPOSITENESS^a by the definition on p.
+552.

 ^aNot PRIMES.

 Randomized Complexity Classes; RP